sijiehuang23/periodic-flow/README.md

 2. To install the code,
     ```bash
     cd /path/to/periodic-flow/
-    pip install -e . # Editable installation; remove -e for non-editable one
+    pip install -e . # Editable installation; remove -e for non-editable installation
     ```
-3. To run a simulation in parallel, do the following
+3. To run a simulation in parallel, simply do the following
     ```bash
     mpirun -np <number_of_processes> python <script_name>.py
     ```
-    For example, to run `examples/tgv.py`
+    For example, to run `examples/2d/tgv/main.py`
     ```bash
-    mpirun -np <number_of_processes> python examples/tgv.py
+    mpirun -np <number_of_processes> -u python main.py # `-u` for unbuffered mode (all streams are flushed immediately)
     ```

 ### Uninstall